 A really creepy (as in creepy crawly creepy) love story about beetles (I think) that sit alone watching romantic comedies and digging knives under their carapaces for pleasure (ok, that’s just creepy creepy).
 They live in hope of finding the right female to eat them (the males) and fulfill their function.
 It’s supposed to be ‘love at first sight’ but it struck me more as a failed romance kind of thing.
 While the story is ok, it doesn’t really highlight the trope too well.

 Hamsa, Hamsa, Hamsa, Tfu, Tfu, Tfu – Alisa Schreibman 4 Stars

 I loved the story and the mythology behind it.
 The female lead was also awesome.
 But I also do get what they’re trying to say.
 Any Jewish characters are always super-stereotypes or secret ones until they need a show minority.

 Real Women Are Dangerous – Rati Mehrotra 3 Stars

 I think the issues brought up are explored decently.
-At the same time the woman is what spurs the male to genius so, it’s still a little on the icky side.
-She’s also very sub-serviant and the male goes running back to her because he wants her, not a ‘real’ woman. so I’m not sure if it went where she was hoping for it too.
+At the same time the woman is what spurs the male to genius so it’s still a little on the icky side.
+She’s also very sub-serviant and the male goes running back to her because he wants her, not a ‘real’ woman.
+So I’m not sure if it went where the author was hoping for it to go.